About

 • In line with the Construction Management Plans, contractors are directed to park in available dedicated parking areas on site or use public transport.
 Contractors are not permitted to park on residential roads.

-• To combat contractor parking on residential roads, SRM have setup patrols to monitor the local roads to identify any construction personnel parking and direct them into the provided parking.
-Vehicle registrations are also being recorded at inductions to log personnel onsite.
-Repeat offenders have been red carded (removed from site) and their supervisors re-inducted.
+• To combat contractor parking on residential roads, Previously this was resolved by SRM setting up patrols to monitor the local roads to identify any construction personnel parking and direct them into the provided parking, however this issue does not appear to be relevant currently.
+We advise residents to notify STEP (community@springfieldvillage.info) if the problem arises again.

 • Contractors are continually educating the workforce via the site induction, tool box talks and daily activity briefings to enforce the message.